Hee Oh: Honours

 Hee Oh was an invited speaker at the International Congress of Mathematicians in Hyderabad in 2010, and gave a joint invited address at the 2012 AMS-MAA Joint Mathematics Meeting.
 In 2012 she became an inaugural fellow of the American Mathematical Society.
-Since 2010, she has served on the scientific advisory board of the American Institute of Mathematics.
 She is the 2015 recipient of the Ruth Lyttle Satter Prize in Mathematics.
-She was named MSRI Simons Professor for 2014-2015.
+In 2017, she was named a Guggenheim fellow.